vegaprotocol/research/notes/points-markets-settlement.md

 : The percentage of issued points that must be eligible for the conversion

 `Liquidity Threshold` (5.00%)
-: The percentage of issued points that must be eligible for the conversion
+: The percentage of issued points that must be met by the bid depth (quantity of resting buy orders or points otherwise able to be sold) in the market within `valid slippage` (%) of the current market price.

 `Valid Slippage` (20.00%)
 : The range around the current market price at which available bids are deemed to constitute ‘liquidity’ for the purpose of an ***Airdrop Event*** in which points have become tradable.